lgarbar/vo2max_stim/rpe_bkup/readme.md

 #### rpe_key.py
 - `--full`: Show all questions in the RPE assessment.
 If not set, only RPE and Arousal questions will be shown.
-- `--windowed`: Run the experiment in windowed mode.
-By default, the experiment runs in fullscreen mode.
+- `--continuous`: Allow continuous values for the RPE rating.
+If not set, only discrete values from the tick marks are allowed.

 #### vo2max.py
 - `--windowed`: Run the experiment in windowed mode.
 By default, the experiment runs in fullscreen mode.